michaelshiloh/robotaPsyche/lectureNotes.md

 ##### todays-lecture
 ### February 8

+##### Look at Homework

 ##### Autonomouse Agents: Action Selection and Steering

+Today we will be looking at simulating desires.
+Try to keep in mind that these are just suggestions, and you should start thinking of synthetic desires you might implement

 The term autonomous agent generally refers to an entity that makes its own choices about how to act in its environment without any influence from a